compsci-suny-newpaltz/TR-TA-CompSci-Handbook/4 Before Semester Setup/Before Semester Checklist.md

 ---
 ## Department & Logistics

-- [ ] Learn the location of the mailroom (SH 253), your assigned office (SH 240 or 241), and the location of your labs.
+- [ ] Learn the location of the mailroom (SH 251), your assigned office (SH 240 or 241), and the location of your labs.
-- [ ] Review the TA Handbook and ask questions if anything is unclear.
+- [ ] Review the TR Handbook and ask questions if anything is unclear.
 - [ ] Save important [department phone numbers and emails](https://www.newpaltz.edu/compsci/directory.html).
 - [ ] Know where to go for [emergencies](https://www.newpaltz.edu/studentaffairs/responseplan.html) or [Technical Help](/2%20Tools%20and%20Access/Technical%20Help.md).